mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 {{< asciinema key="k8dev-go" >}}

-In the cast you can see us checking out [mauilion/k8s-dev](https://github.com/mauilion/k8s-dev) Then we move and use gimme to configure go.
+In the cast you can see us checking out [mauilion/k8s-dev](https://github.com/mauilion/k8s-dev) Then we move into the directory and use gimme to configure go via direnv.

 We then edit the `.envrc` file.